Skip to content

 • Output: a vector \(x \in \mathbb{F}^n\) that best maximizes \(f\).

-max-XORSAT problem
+max-XORSAT Problem

 • Input: A matrix \(B \in \mathbb{F}_2^{m \times n}\) and a vector \(v \in \mathbb{F}_2^m\) with \(m > n\).

-Define the objective function \(f : \mathbb{F}_2^n \rightarrow \mathbb{Z}\) to be \(f(x) = \sum_{i=1}^m (-1)^{v_i + b_i \cdot x} = \sum_{i=1}^m f_i(x)\) (with \(b_i\) the columns of \(B\)), which represents the number of staisfied constraints minus the number of unsatisfied constraints for the equation \(Bx=v\).
+Define the objective function \(f : \mathbb{F}_2^n \rightarrow \mathbb{Z}\) as \(f(x) = \sum_{i=1}^m (-1)^{v_i + b_i \cdot x} = \sum_{i=1}^m f_i(x)\) (with \(b_i\) the columns of \(B\)), which represents the number of satisfied constraints minus the number of unsatisfied constraints for the equation \(Bx=v\).

 • Output: a vector \(x \in \mathbb{F}_2^n\) that best maximizes \(f\).

-Algorithm description
+Algorithm Description

-The strategy is to prepare the following state:
+The strategy is to prepare this state:

 \[|P(f)\rangle = \sum_{x\in\mathbb{F}_2^n}P(f(x))|x\rangle\]

-Where \(P\) is a normalized polynomial.
-Choosing a good polynomial can bias the sampling of this state towards high \(f\) values.
+where \(P\) is a normalized polynomial.
+Choosing a good polynomial can bias the sampling of the state towards high \(f\) values.
 The higher the degree \(l\) of the polynomial, the better approximation ratio of the optimum we can get.
-The Hadamard spectrum of \(|P(f)\rangle\) is:
+The Hadamard spectrum of \(|P(f)\rangle\) is

 \[\sum_{k = 0}^{l} \frac{w_k}{\sqrt{\binom{m}{k}}} \sum_{\substack{y \in \mathbb{F}_2^m \\ |y| = k}} (-1)^{v \cdot y} |B^T y\rangle\]

 where \(w_k\) are normalized weights that can be calculated from the coefficients of \(P\).
-So in order to prepare \(|P(f)\rangle\) we will prepare prepare its hadamrd transform, then apply a Hadamard transform over it.
-It will take the following stages:
+So, to prepare \(|P(f)\rangle\), we prepare its Hadamard transform, then apply the Hadamard transform over it.

-1. Prepare \(\sum_{k=0}^l w_k|k\rangle\)
+1. Prepare \(\sum_{k=0}^l w_k|k\rangle\).

-2. Translate the binary encoded \(|k\rangle\) to a unary encoded state \(|k\rangle_{unary} = |\underbrace{1 \cdots 1}_{k} \underbrace{0 \cdots 0}_{n - k} \rangle\), resulting with the state \(\sum_{k=0}^l w_k|k\rangle_{unary}\)
+2. Translate the binary encoded \(|k\rangle\) to a unary encoded state \(|k\rangle_{unary} = |\underbrace{1 \cdots 1}_{k} \underbrace{0 \cdots 0}_{n - k} \rangle\), resulting in the state \(\sum_{k=0}^l w_k|k\rangle_{unary}\).

-3. Translate each \(|k\rangle_{unary}\) to a Dicke-State [2], resulting with the state \(\sum_{k = 0}^{l} \frac{w_k}{\sqrt{\binom{m}{k}}} \sum_{\substack{y \in \mathbb{F}_2^m \\ |y| = k}} |y\rangle_m\)
+3. Translate each \(|k\rangle_{unary}\) to a Dicke state [2], resulting in the state \(\sum_{k = 0}^{l} \frac{w_k}{\sqrt{\binom{m}{k}}} \sum_{\substack{y \in \mathbb{F}_2^m \\ |y| = k}} |y\rangle_m\).

-4. For each \(|y\rangle_m\) calculate \((-1)^{v \cdot y} |y\rangle_m |B^T y\rangle_n\), getting \(\sum_{k = 0}^{l} \frac{w_k}{\sqrt{\binom{m}{k}}} \sum_{\substack{y \in \mathbb{F}_2^m \\ |y| = k}} (-1)^{v \cdot y} |y\rangle_m |B^T y\rangle_n\)
+4. For each \(|y\rangle_m\), calculate \((-1)^{v \cdot y} |y\rangle_m |B^T y\rangle_n\), getting \(\sum_{k = 0}^{l} \frac{w_k}{\sqrt{\binom{m}{k}}} \sum_{\substack{y \in \mathbb{F}_2^m \\ |y| = k}} (-1)^{v \cdot y} |y\rangle_m |B^T y\rangle_n\).

 5. Uncompute \(|y\rangle_m\) by decoding \(|B^T y\rangle_n\).

-6. Apply Hadamard transform to get the desired \(|P(f)\rangle\)
+6. Apply the Hadamard transform to get the desired \(|P(f)\rangle\).

 Step 5 is the heart of the algorithm.
-The decoding of \(|B^T y\rangle_n\) is in general an ill-defined problem, but when the hamming weight of \(y\) is known to be limited by some integer l (the degree of \(P\)) , it might be feasible and even efficient, depending on the structure of the matrix \(B\).
-The problem is equivalent to decoding error from syndrome [3], when \(B^T\) is the parity-check matrix.
+The decoding of \(|B^T y\rangle_n\) is, in general, an ill-defined problem, but when the hamming weight of \(y\) is known to be limited by some integer l (the degree of \(P\)) , it might be feasible and even efficient, depending on the structure of the matrix \(B\).
+The problem is equivalent to the decoding error from syndrome [3], where \(B^T\) is the parity-check matrix.

 Figure 1 shows a layout of the resulting quantum program.
 Executing the quantum program guarantees that we sample x with high \(f\) values with high probability (see the last plot in this notebook).